skx/evalfilter/README.md

   * This exports a function from the golang-host application to the script.
   * Then uses that to filter a list of people.
 * Some other simple examples are available beneath the [_examples/](_examples/) directory.

+## API Stability

+The API will remain as is for any 1.x.x release.

 ## Sample Use